tom4s-lt/kpk-kitchens/models/README.md

 ### transactions

 Every transfer that involves an address related to the treasury.
+Right now this doesn't reflect the ideal scenario but rather the current setup using Ops App export through Looker Studio.

 | Column Name | Data Type | Description |
 |-------------|-----------|-------------|